guilhermemoraes1/commands/questions.md

    - [ ] The command sed did not match anything in that file therefore the output is empty.
    - [x] When the shell establishes the redirection it overwrites the target file before the redirected command starts and opens it for reading.
    - [ ] Redirection for shell commands do not work using the > character.
 It only works using the | character instead.

 ##

+LPI101(91#1) What is the purpose of the Bash built-in export command?
+   - [ ] It allows disks to be mounted remotely.
+   - [ ] It runs a command as a process in a subshell.
+   - [ ] It makes the command history available to subshells.
+   - [x] It sets up environment variables for applications.
+   - [ ] It shares NFS partitions for use by other systems on the network.

+##